Canon Has Sold Its Last Film Camera - Slashdot

 Good guess, the summary said eight years ago.

+Maybe that's where the hipster thing starts - because all the old good stuff is so unwanted people are dumping it

+One amazing thing about 35mm film specifically is how much dynamic range it has - you don't "shoot HDR" because the film IS HDR.
+Enough so you can often pull it a few stops either way without blowing out details.
+(If you only have ISO 100 film and need ISO 400 film?
+Shoot the ISO 100 film as if it was ISO400 film and you'll be fine as long as you remember you underexposed it 2 stops.
+But it can take it just fine).
+It's why you can make 35mm film cameras down to the "disposable" side of random aperture, random shutter and still have users end up with decent photos - 35mm film just did not care if you under or overexposed it - it was able to still capture a photo.
+You may have to adjust the exposure during development, but you can recover images even with thee shittiest of cameras.

-I also still shoot film (Score:2)
+I also still shoot film (Score:4, Funny)

 Pull!